mdeguzis/LibreGeek-Packaging/qtbase-opensource-src/README.md

 rm -f symbols.amd64 && rm -rf temp/*
 ```

-Processing all sonames in an extracted folder can follow a process such as what [Debian documentation](https://www.debian.org/doc/manuals/maint-guide/advanced.en.html) describes
+Processing all sonames in an extracted folder can follow a process such as what [Debian documentation](https://www.debian.org/doc/manuals/maint-guide/advanced.en.html) describes.
+To use the below, move any .symbols install files out of the debian/ directory, build the package, then move them back for the next step.

 ```
 mkdir newsymbols